Škoda Auto Volkswagen India

-Škoda Auto Volkswagen India Private Limited is the wholly owned Indian subsidiary of German automotive manufacturing company Volkswagen Group.
+Škoda Auto Volkswagen India Private Limited is the wholly owned Indian subsidiary of German automotive manufacturing company Volkswagen Group, formed in 2001.

-On 7 October 2019, Volkswagen Group India announced the merger of their three Indian subsidiaries - Volkswagen India Pvt Ltd (VWIPL), Volkswagen Group Sales India Pvt Ltd (NSC) and Škoda Auto India Pvt Ltd (SAIPL) - into a single entity named Škoda Auto Volkswagen India Pvt Ltd with headquarters at Pune.
-Gurpratap Boparai was appointed as the first Managing Director of Škoda Auto Volkswagen India.
+On 7 October 2019, Volkswagen Group India announced the merger of their three Indian subsidiaries - Volkswagen India Pvt.
+Ltd. (VWIPL), Volkswagen Group Sales India Pvt.
+Ltd. (NSC) and Škoda Auto India Pvt Ltd (SAIPL) - into a single entity named Škoda Auto Volkswagen India Pvt.
+Ltd. (SAVIPL) with headquarters at Pune.
+Gurpratap Boparai was appointed as the first managing director of Škoda Auto Volkswagen India.

 They focus on manufacture and sales of Volkswagen, Audi and Škoda vehicles in India.
-Volkswagen Group brands Porsche and Lamborghini also sell their cars in India through them.
+Volkswagen Group brands Porsche, Lamborghini and Bentley also sell their cars through them in India.

 Production facilities

 The company operates two manufacturing plants.
 The first plant at Chakan, near Pune, Maharashtra was previously owned by Volkswagen India with an annual capacity of 200,000 vehicles.
 The other plant in Aurangabad, Maharashtra was previously operated by Škoda Auto India and mainly used for CKD assembly of Volkswagen, Škoda and Audi vehicles.
-In 2020, Škoda launched their first ever imported compact SUV model, the Karoq.
+In 2020, Škoda launched their first ever imported compact CUV model, the Karoq.

 Volkswagen has an engine assembly facility (an extension to the previously mentioned plant) built in 2015 at a cost of 240 crore (710 million euro) approximately at their state-of-the-art factory in Chakan, Pune respectively.
 The plant reportedly holds production capacity of about 98,000 engines annually.